se-edu/learningresources/contents/revisionControl/bestPracticesGit.md

 ---

 ## Write Good Commit Messages
-Good commit messages can help:
+Good commit messages can help reviewers or other contributors to understand:
-- reviewers to understand the high-level changes in your pull request/patch
+- the high-level changes made by your pull request/patch
-- others to understand your reasoning behind the changes made by that commit,
+- the reasoning behind the changes made by that commit while
-    - while reviewing your code,
+    - reviewing your code
-    - while figuring out why a piece of code that is five years old is that way,
+    - figuring out why a piece of code that is five years old is that way

+They also assist you in the development process if you forget what has been done, or if you need to cherry-pick commits for elsewhere.

 ### What Constitutes a Good Commit Message
 The easiest way to attain commit message discipline is to stop putting in one-liner descriptions using `git commit -m "Add some things to that."`.
 Instead, write a proper commit message in an editor: